ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 : When a [request for access](#request) is received by the AS, a new grant request is created and placed in the _processing_ state by the AS.
 This state is also entered when an existing grant request is updated by the client instance and when interaction is completed.
 In this state, the AS processes the context of the grant request to determine whether interaction with the end user or RO is required for approval of the request.
 The grant request has to exit this state before a response can be returned to the client instance.
 If approval is required, the request moves to the _pending_ state and the AS returns a [continue response](#response-continue) along with any appropriate [interaction responses](#response-interact).
 If no such approval is required, such as when the client instance is acting on its own behalf or the AS can determine that access has been fulfilled, the request moves to the _approved_ state where [access tokens for API access](#response-token) and [subject information](#response-subject) can be issued to the client instance.
 If the AS determines that no additional processing can occur (such as a timeout or an unrecoverable error), the grant request is moved to the _finalized_ state and is terminated.

 *Pending*:
 : When a request needs to be approved by a RO, or interaction with the end user is required, the grant request enters a state of _pending_.
 In this state, no access tokens can be granted and no subject information can be released to the client instance.
 While a grant request is in this state, the AS seeks to gather the required [consent and authorization](#authorization) for the requested access.
-A grant request in this state is always associated with a _continuation access token_ bound to the client instance's key.
+A grant request in this state is always associated with a _continuation access token_ bound to the client instance's key (see {{response-continue}} for details of the continuation access token).
 If no [interaction finish method](#request-interact-finish) is associated with this request, the client instance can send a [polling continue request](#continue-poll) to the AS.
 This returns a [continue response](#response-continue) while the grant request remains in this state, allowing the client instance to continue to check the state of the pending grant request.
 If an [interaction finish method](#request-interact-finish) is specified in the grant request, the client instance can [continue the request after interaction](#continue-after-interaction) to the AS to move this request to the _processing_ state to be re-evaluated by the AS.
 Note that this occurs whether the grant request has been approved or denied by the RO, since the AS needs to take into account the full context of the request before determining the next step for the grant request.
 When other information is made available in the context of the grant request, such as through the asynchronous actions of the RO, the AS moves this request to the _processing_ state to be re-evaluated.
 If the AS determines that no additional interaction can occur, such as all the interaction methods have timed out or a [revocation request](#continue-delete) is received from the client instance, the grant request can be moved to the _finalized_ state.

 *Approved*:
 : When a request has been approved by an RO and no further interaction with the end user is required, the grant request enters a state of _approved_.
 In this state, responses to the client instance can include [access tokens for API access](#response-token) and [subject information](#response-subject).
 If continuation and updates are allowed for this grant request, the AS can include the [continuation response](#response-continue).
 In this state, [post-interaction continuation requests](#continue-after-interaction) are not allowed and will result in an error, since all interaction is assumed to have been completed.
 If the client instance sends a [polling continue request](#continue-poll) while the request is in this state, [new access tokens](#response-token) can be issued in the response.
 Note that this always creates a new access token, but any existing access tokens could be rotated and revoked using the [token management API](#token-management).
 The client instance can send an [update continuation request](#continue-modify) to modify the requested access, causing the AS to move the request back to the _processing_ state for re-evaluation.
 If the AS determines that no additional tokens can be issued, and that no additional updates are to be accepted (such as the continuation access tokens have expired), the grant is moved to the _finalized_ state.